2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Buy Button Text.
 - Enable/Disable

-Once the store owner has populated all the fields of the new to create perk, click on save, and you will notice that the Perks section in the crowdfunds is now getting populated.
+Once the store owner has populated all the fields of the new perk, click on save, and you will notice that the Perks section in the Crowdfunds is now getting populated.

 ![image](assets/en/110.webp)